 Has the COVID-19 vaccine caused injuries?

 Side effects and allergic reactions are possible even with safe vaccines.
 There have been rare reports of anaphylaxis, which is a severe allergic reaction.
 As of March 2021, the U.S. Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) have not found any link between a COVID-19 vaccine and a patient’s death.

 Does the NVICP apply to the COVID-19 vaccines?

 No, the Countermeasures Injury Compensation Program (CICP) covers the COVID-19 vaccines instead of the NVICP.
-The COVID-19 vaccine is a countermeasure, and federal law provides benefits for some individuals who suffer a serious physical injury because of a countermeasure.
+The COVID-19 vaccine is a countermeasure, and federal law provides benefits for some individuals who suffer serious physical injuries because of a countermeasure.
 The Health Resources and Services Administration administers CICP.
-Talk with a Maui vaccine injury lawyer at Menzer Law Firm about your claim options after an adverse reaction to the COVID-19 vaccine.
+Talk with us at Menzer Law about your claim options after an adverse reaction to the COVID-19 vaccine.

-Matt Menzer has more than 25 years of experience in litigating complex injury cases.
-He is one of only a handful of attorneys in Washington who is admitted to practice in the U.S. Court of Federal Claims to represent individuals injured by vaccines.
+Attorney Matt Menzer has more than 30 years of experience litigating complex injury cases.
+He and JohnDavid Toren are among only a handful of attorneys in Washington who is admitted to practice in the U.S. Court of Federal Claims to represent individuals injured by vaccines.

 There are no upfront legal fees for filing an NVICP petition.
-Menzer Law Firm advances the costs of filing the petition, including any expert’s fees.
-The program then reimburses the attorney’s fees and costs when the case is resolved.
+At Menzer Law, we advance the costs of filing the petition, including any expert fees.
+The program then reimburses the attorney fees and costs when the case is resolved.